 - Top-rated health plan

-Special Counsel to the Board of Governors in connection with sale of the system to for-profit entity.
-Independent counsel to the Board with respect to fiduciary duties and processes in evaluating and approving the proposed transaction.
-(Firm also provided advice with regard to officers and directors liability insurance.)
+Nutter acted as special counsel to the Board of Governors of a major nonprofit hospital system in connection with the sale of the system to a for-profit entity.
+We were independent counsel to the Board with respect to fiduciary duties and processes in evaluating and approving the proposed transaction.
+Nutter also provided advice with regard to officers and directors liability insurance.

-Nutter represented a not-for-profit corporation in its consolidation with another not-for-profit corporation in a similar but complementary line of business.
-We provided advice on the structure of the transaction, both from the tax exempt, regulatory and corporate perspectives.
-We documented and negotiated the transaction, and provided advice to the Board of Directors on governance considerations.
+Nutter represented a nonprofit corporation in its consolidation with another not-for-profit corporation in a similar but complementary line of business.
+We provided advice on the structure of the transaction, from the tax exempt, regulatory, and corporate perspectives.
+We documented and negotiated the transaction, and provided advice to the board of directors on governance considerations.

-Nutter represented a not-for-profit corporation in a restructuring of its unusual and complicated corporate structure involving not-for-profit and for-profit corporations.
-We provided tax, corporate, regulatory and governance advice to our client to enable it successfully to complete the restructuring.
+Nutter represented a nonprofit corporation in a restructuring of its unusual and complicated corporate structure involving not-for-profit and for-profit corporations.
+We provided tax, corporate, regulatory, and governance advice to our client to enable it successfully to complete the restructuring.

 News & Insights